 Triple Mountain Model Horses started in 2012, by a happy accident.
 A good friend (the one who had been responsible for teaching me about model showing, in fact!) asked if I'd help her sell some of her collection on eBay.
 We started out that way, but quickly realized that eBay fees were eating up her profits, and since we'd already begun to acquire a loyal following of customers, we set up TripleMountain.com to sell directly to collectors.
 My husband had recently had a negative experience buying models for me online, so we recognized the need for a retired-Breyer dealer with great customer service and honest listing practices.
-That became our mission for Triple Mountain, and is how we've grown to become one of the world's largest and most trusted sources for retired models.
+That became our mission statement for Triple Mountain: "Integrity in all things," and is how we've grown to become one of the world's largest and most trusted sources for retired models.

 People often ask why we named our business Triple Mountain.
 The answer is simple: It's what we call the mountain we live on, because it has three tops!
 How we came to the Triple Mountain is a story we love to share.
 If you like stories about fate, pull up a chair... *smiles* and click here.

 Our retail store on the knee of the Triple Mountain is open on Sundays so that you can visit this special place.
 No matter how big we grow, though, we will always remain a family owned and operated business that values personal interactions with our customers above everything else.
 We do this because we love model horses, and that passion and care for our fellow collectors makes us unique.
 We're so glad you found us!

 Our store is located at 14 Nature's Way in Hiram, Maine (GPS's can often find it more easily as 1351 Pequawket Trail, Hiram), right on the Hiram / Baldwin town line on Rt.
 113. It is currently open to the public on Sundays only, from 10am - 3pm, so that we can focus on shipping orders the rest of the week.
 If you're not nearby, no worries: We ship worldwide!